Angels' Flight: A Guild Hunter Collection

 Developing a website of this size is an enormous task.
 We are continually improving our Writers Files to maintain their breadth and accuracy; if you feel that you have a legitimate claim to be included, please let us know.

 The addition of any author to the Writers Files will be at the discretion of the Book Council’s Website Editorial Panel.
-In order to best manage our limited writing and editing resources, this selection panel will consider authors for a new intake twice a year, in December and June, and up to five authors will be added at these points.
+In order to best manage our limited writing and editing resources, this selection panel will consider authors for a new intake once a year, in December, and up to ten authors will be added.
 The minimum criterion for inclusion is that a writer has at least one book length publication through a widely distributed, reputable publisher or, in the case of dramatists and scriptwriters, critically acclaimed performances or productions.
 Further factors the panel will consider are:

 - the critical response to published work/s,